 Data snags cause Trump to miss giving Congress census data

-President Donald Trump on Sunday missed a deadline for transmitting the apportionment numbers to Congress.
+President Donald Trump on Sunday let slip the target date for transmitting the apportionment numbers to Congress.
 Under federal law, the president is required to hand over the numbers to Congress showing the number of people in each state within the first week of the start of Congress in the year following a once-a-decade head count of every U.S. resident.
 There are no penalties for missing the deadline.

 The president's tardiness stemmed from the Commerce Department, which oversees the Census Bureau, missing a year-end target date for giving the apportionment numbers to the president, due to the pandemic and irregularities that were discovered while crunching data from the 2020 census on a shortened schedule.